ProteinGym/proteingym-base/docs/decisions/0007-dataset-splits.md

 1. Add a split index in the [dataset archive](../dataset_archive.md)
 2. Splits archive: with split index next to dataset archive.
-3. Superset archive: a set of datasets.
+3. Subsets archive: a set of datasets.

 #### 1. Add a split index to the archive